tom-seddon/RemapApplicationKey/README.md

 # Remap Application Key

-This Automator app turns your PC keyboard's right-hand Application key into a right-hand Command key.
+This Automator app turns your PC keyboard's Application key into a right-hand Command key.

 It's intended for use in your login items list, so that it runs when you log in.
-To try it out, just double click.
-The effect persists until you reboot.
+Once run, the effect persists until you reboot.

 Requires Mac OS X Sierra.